1999-2005 BMW 3 Series sedan

 Detailed, illustrated instructions for this disassembly process can be found in the instructions that are included free with your stereo or speaker purchase.
 The key element here is to work carefully and patiently when removing the plastic door panels.

-You'll need an aftermarket bracket to install new tweeters (Crutchfield Research Photo)
+You'll need aftermarket brackets to install your new tweeters (Crutchfield Research Photo)

 Tools needed: Phillips screwdriver, small flat blade screwdriver, panel tool, Torx T30 driver, Torx T20 driver